MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/trace-trace-tutorial.md

 ### Save as template
  - You may want to save the data collector set as a template and reuse it on a different server.
  - To do save the data collector as a template, follow these steps:
-      1. Right click the **Data collector sets** and select **Save Template**.
+      1. Right click the **Data collector sets** and select **Save template**.
       2. The template XML file can be copied and imported.

 ### Limit trace file size
- - Setting a maximum file size helps makes the traces more manageable when importing into the **Trace Parser** tool.
+ - Setting a maximum file size helps makes the traces more manageable when importing into the **Trace parser** tool.
 You can set the data collector properties to restart after a set number of megabytes.
- - Follow these steps to set the file size to 1000MB (1GB):
+ - Follow these steps to set the file size to 1000 MB (1 GB):
       1. **Right click** on the user defined trace and select **Properties**.
       2. In the **Stop condition** tab, check **Restart the data collector set at limits.**
       3. In the **Maximum size** field, enter 1000.
- - After the trace reaches its maximum size, it'll start to write on top of the same file again.
+ - After the trace reaches its maximum size, it will start to write on top of the same file again.
 If you want the trace to create additional files, follow these steps:
-      1. Select your new user defined trace, and right click on the **DataCollector01**, and select **Properties**.
+      1. Select your new user defined trace, and right click the **DataCollector01**, and select **Properties**.
       2. In the **Properties** window, switch to the **File** tab and check **Circular (requires a non-zero maximum file size)**.

 #### Additional notes